nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > `add {module_code} [/name {name}] [/tags {tag_1}[, {tag_2}[, ...]]]`

-Add a module to Le Tracker
+Add a module to Le Tracker.

 - <span style="color:#e46c0a">`module_code`</span> : The code of the module
   - Must be unique among the module code of the modules in Le Tracker